sankalp-rajeev/Smriti/docs/current_status.md

 ## What Is Blocked

-- Direct Gemma 4 audio transcription is blocked by the current LiteRT-LM public audio preprocessing path.
+- Gemma audio transcription validated as a manual probe through LiteRT-LM 0.11.0; audio fills an editable transcript only.
+App-facing microphone integration is next-phase work.
-- The current LiteRT-LM Android/Kotlin path also does not expose the prompt-template customization needed for multimodal placeholder injection.
+- The current Kotlin API path now exposes `ExperimentalFlags.overwritePromptTemplate` for future multimodal prompt customization.
 - Paper-note scan is limited to text/data extraction.
 It must not be used for wounds, rashes, ultrasound, medicine strips, growth charts, photos of people, diagnosis, treatment, or referral decisions from image alone.
 - Android offline speech recognition depends on device/emulator recognizer support and installed offline language packs.
 - Global Protocol Pack v1 is not clinically complete and needs expert/country-program review before broader use.
 - Synthetic global benchmark cases are protocol-scaffold tests, not clinical validation.
-- Judge/demo copy must not claim autonomous diagnosis, treatment, direct Gemma audio, or clinical validation.
+- Judge/demo copy must not claim autonomous diagnosis, treatment, direct audio clinical reasoning, or clinical validation.

 ## Manual-Only